2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 > [!TIP]
 > You too can sponsor a feature to make things happen sooner!

-Last Update: **2024-02-19**
+Last Update: **2024-03-04**

-## TODO: add infos from release 17.01

 ## To Improve Q1

+1. Improve Pickers all kinds of small issues
+    1. string-picker - use label/value in generated parts eg
+    1. tree
+    1. multi-select
+    1. maybe checkboxes
 1. ⌛ Mobius Form Builder
-1. ✅ Improve infos about layout in toolbar
-1. ✅ Improve infos about image resizer in toolbar
 1. Improve Intellisense
     1. ✅ Hide more internal APIs
     1. Include more XML docs